Mummy: Canary Islands

 The mummies of the Canary Islands belong to the indigenous Guanche people and date to the time before 14th-century Spanish explorers settled in the area.
 All deceased people within the Guanche culture were mummified during this time, though the level of care taken with embalming and burial varied depending on individual social status.
 Embalming was carried out by specialized groups, organized according to gender, who were considered unclean by the rest of the community.
-The techniques for embalming were similar to those of the ancient Egyptians; involving evisceration, preservation, and stuffing of the evacuated bodily cavities, then wrapping of the body in animal skins.
+The techniques for embalming were similar to those of the ancient Egyptians, involving evisceration, preservation, and stuffing of the evacuated bodily cavities, then wrapping the body in animal skins.
 Despite the successful techniques utilized by the Guanche, very few mummies remain due to looting and desecration.

 Libya

 The mummified remains of an infant were discovered during an expedition by archaeologist Fabrizio Mori to Libya during the winter of 1958–1959 in the natural cave structure of Uan Muhuggiag.
 After curious deposits and cave paintings were discovered on the surfaces of the cave, expedition leaders decided to excavate.
 Uncovered alongside fragmented animal bone tools was the mummified body of an infant, wrapped in animal skin and wearing a necklace made of ostrich egg shell beads.
 Professor Tongiorgi of the University of Pisa radiocarbon-dated the infant to between 5,000 and 8,000 years old.
 A long incision located on the right abdominal wall, and the absence of internal organs, indicated that the body had been eviscerated post-mortem, possibly in an effort to preserve the remains.
 A bundle of herbs found within the body cavity also supported this conclusion.
-Further research revealed that the child had been around 30 months old at the time of death, though gender could not be determined due to poor preservation of the sex organs.
+Further research revealed that the child had been around 30 months old at the time of death, though sex could not be determined due to poor preservation of the sex organs.